 Co-worker Gao nodded with a smile and said: “Thank the Lord.
 Your question is indeed the one most of us Christians can’t see through.
 If we really want to figure out this question, first we should know where this viewpoint comes from.
 Now let’s think for a moment.
 Does God say anywhere in Genesis that He has a son?
 Did Jehovah God ever say that He had a son?
 The answers are ‘no’.
 From the Old Testament, we can see no one said God had a son in the Age of Law.
 Since the incarnate Lord Jesus came among man as the Son of man to speak and work, lived together with man, and opened the Age of Grace, people have thought the Lord Jesus was God’s Son, so the notion of Father-Son relationship came into being.
 Was the Lord Jesus Christ God’s Son or God Himself?
 It can be said that, this is a question that we believers have always debated about.
 We sense the contradiction inherent in this issue, but none of us can explain it clearly.
 The Lord Jesus is God, but He is also God’s Son, so is there also a God the Father?
 Then, who is God the Father?
 However, through reading the Bible, we have known that God is unique.
 Are we even more incapable of explaining it?
 In reality, over the past two millennia, very few people have recognized that the Lord Jesus Christ is God Himself, and is the appearance of God.
 Actually, it is clearly recorded in the Bible: ‘Philip said to him, Lord, show us the Father, and it suffises us’ (John 14:8).
 At that time, how did the Lord Jesus respond to Philip?”

-Sister Li opened the Bible and read: “to him, Have I been so long time with you, and yet have you not known me, Philip? he that has seen me has seen the Father; and how say you then, Show us the Father?
+Sister Li opened the Bible and read: “Jesus said to him, Have I been so long time with you, and yet have you not known me, Philip? he that has seen me has seen the Father; and how say you then, Show us the Father?
 Believe you not that I am in the Father, and the Father in me? the words that I speak to you I speak not of myself: but the Father that dwells in me, he does the works.
 Believe me that I am in the Father, and the Father in me: or else believe me for the very works’ sake” (John 14:9-11).

 Co-worker Gao gently said: “Here, the Lord Jesus said very clearly, ‘he that has seen me has seen the Father,’ and ‘I am in the Father, and the Father in me,’ but He did not say He and God have a Father-Son relationship.
 Besides, in John 10:30, He also said, ‘I and my Father are one.’
 Now, according to the Lord Jesus’ words, can we not be sure that the Lord Jesus is the appearance of God Himself, that there is only one God and that there is no ‘Father-Son relationship’ to speak of?”